DanielDavis5/PackageManager-Virtual/README.md

     get( name:string ): Hash

-The returned value is a PACKAGE\_INFO that defines an installed package who's name equals _name_.
+The returned value is a ["PACKAGE INFO"](#package-info) that defines an installed package who's name equals _name_.
 If the package is not installed, the returned value is an empty list in list context or the undefined value in scalar context.